 The size of the remuneration found is calculated to allow the payment of bonuses based on the results of the reporting period.
-All bonuses are paid twice a year

-11.2.
 Official persons

 In accordance with § 791 of the Estonian Security Market Act and Regulation (EU) No 604/2014 the Company identifies categories of staff whose professional activities have a material impact on an Company's risk (Official persons).
 There are 7 individuals who are Official persons, included 2 members of the Management Board, and 5 other employees undertaking significant-influence functions.